puppetlabs/puppet-docs/source/pe/3.1/cloudprovisioner_vmware.markdown

 The current fix for this problem is as follows:

-    1. Move (temporarily) the data center(s) hosting the involved VMs/templates to the top level of the inventory hierarchy.
+1. Move the data centers hosting the involved VMs/templates to the top level of the inventory hierarchy.
+This can be a temporary move.
 2. Perform the desired `node_vmware` actions.
-(Both `puppet node_vmware list` and `puppet node_vmware create` should see the VMs/templates hosted on the moved data centers.)
+Both `puppet node_vmware` and `puppet node_vmware create` should see the VMs/templates hosted on the moved data centers.
-    3. Move the data centers back.
+3. Move the data centers back, if desired.

 If you're new to VMware vSphere, you should start by looking at the [vSphere documentation](http://pubs.vmware.com/vsphere-50/index.jsp).